LGBTQ+ Relationships & the Law

-Over the last few years there have been many changes in the law in regards to the LGBT community and their relationship rights.
-Entering a legally recognised relationship or starting a family, holds special consideration for LGBT people and we want to support and protect your rights in a number of areas.
+Over the last few years there have been many changes in the law in regard to the LGBTQ+ community and their relationship rights.
+Entering a legally recognised relationship or starting a family, holds special consideration for LGBTQ+ people and we want to support and protect your rights.

 Civil Partnership – Pre/Post Registration Agreements

-The Civil Partnership Act came into affect in December 2005 and Brighton was one of first places in the UK to host a registration ceremony.
+The Civil Partnership Act came into effect in December 2005 and Brighton was one of first places in the UK to host a registration ceremony.

 Understanding civil partnership law

 Once you have registered your Civil Partnership, you become a family.
 There are strict guidelines as to who can and cannot enter into a partnership, and these are broadly in line with the rules governing marriage, with the obvious gender exception.